aleksplast/HashTable/README.md

 <img align = "center" src = "https://user-images.githubusercontent.com/111467660/233713336-2b2c9d21-c7b1-4783-9e83-4e659dfb0491.png">

 We will use text of Hamlet by William Shakespeare for filling the hashtable.
-For each word we will first count hashvalue of it, then put it to corresponding basket.
+For each word we will first count hashvalue of it, then put it to corresponding bucket.

 We will test 8 different hash functions in the first part and the best one we will optimize in the second part.

 # Chapter I: different hash functions

-Let's take a look at different hash functions, for each one we will look at the amount of collisions in each basket.
+Let's take a look at different hash functions, for each one we will look at the amount of collisions in each bucket.

 ### Hash, that always returns 1